Celebrating 10 years of the Top 30 Under 30 Award

 International Development Week (IDW) is an annual initiative held during the first week of February to engage Canadians on global issues, and to acknowledge Canadian contributions to poverty reduction and international humanitarian assistance in the developing world.
-On the 30th Anniversary of International Development Week, we want you to #GoForTheGoals!
+On the 31st year of International Development Week, we want you to #GoForTheGoals!
 Referring to the United Nations’ 2030 Agenda for Sustainable Development, and its 17 Sustainable Development Goals, this theme encourages us to work in collaboration, and strive toward a better world.

-With only a decade until 2030, this edition of the International Development Week is an ideal moment to highlight the achievements and the efforts Albertans have made toward reaching the SDGs.
 Visit ACGC’s website to learn what the many Alberta-based international development organizations are doing to achieve the SDGS, and what you can do to make an impact.